 Stage 4: The research organization (10+ researchers).
 The research team becomes an organization with layers: research leadership (strategy and organizational influence), research management (team coordination and quality), senior researchers (complex and strategic studies), researchers (standard studies), and research operations (infrastructure and tools).
 The operating model typically becomes hybrid — centralized for standards and strategic research, embedded for product-team-specific work.

 The structural debate in research team design centers on where researchers sit organizationally and how they relate to product teams.
-Each model has specific advantages and failure modes.
+Each model has specific advantages and specific failure modes, and the right choice depends on the stage of the organization and the maturity of the product portfolio.

 Centralized model.
 All researchers report to a research leader and are assigned to studies based on expertise and availability.
 Advantages: consistent methodology, cross-team learning, efficient resource allocation, and career development within a research community.
 Failure mode: product teams experience research as a distant service bureau that is slow and disconnected from their context.